chkr1011/HA4IoT/README.md

 > This brilliant project explores uncharted home-automation territory; it even includes a cat litterbox controller, which detects the cat and channels the air into an outdoor flue!
 Be sure to check out the whole hack; it's an incredible embedded system with extensive wiring built right into the house.
 >
 hackster.io (https://www.hackster.io/blog/win-10-winners)

+# Contributors
+If you are interested in supporting this project in any way feel free to contact me.
+We are a growing community which needs your support.

 # Key features
 * Virtual actuators like push buttons, motion motion detectors, lamps, sockets, roller shutters which can be interconnected using a fluent API